MACRA and MIPS: What Should I Know to Get Ready?

-As we’ve previously mentioned, the US healthcare industry is experiencing a shift from volume-based to value-based care.
+As we’ve previously mentioned, the US healthcare industry is experiencing a shift to value-based care.
 Today, healthcare providers are gradually moving towards a value-based reimbursement model (VBR), based on the quality, not the quantity of care.
 And the US government does its best to assist healthcare providers who strive for more efficient, innovative, and patient-centered care.
 In the article, we are going to explain what MACRA is and what role MIPS plays in the shift towards fee-for-value care.

 MACRA is an acronym for the Medicare Access and CHIP Reauthorization Act, a landmark bipartisan law of 2015 that has fundamentally altered the way that services and care are evaluated and paid for in the USA.
 The new law repeals the Sustainable Growth Rate (SGR) Formula determining Medicare Part B reimbursement rates for physicians and proposes a brand-new approach to care payment based on value, not on volume like the current fee-for-service model.
 Basically, it means that physicians are paid for the quality and effectiveness of care and services they provide to patients — the more the value the higher the reward.